How to help Eddie the iguana to buy a new home

 Nobody has come forward to claim him.

-At home in Bells Road Miss Brown and her partner Ben Manning care for some 40 animals they have acquired from people who can no longer look after them.
+At home in Bells Road Miss Brown and her partner Ben Manning care for some many animals they have acquired from people who can no longer look after them.

-The collection of waifs and strays includes rats, chinchillas, guinea pigs and chameleons - something that came of not being able to say no to an animal looking for a home, she said.
+The collection of waifs and strays is something that came from not being able to say no to an animal looking for a home, she said.

 The animal was initially picked up by Lisa Bowles of Edinburgh Avenue who managed to capture it and put it in a storage box.